-In addition, in December 2002, FG&E and UES received approval from their respective state regulatory commissions to account for certain pension obligations aggregating to \$12 million as a regulatory asset, avoiding a reduction in equity that would have been triggered by the substantial decline in the valuation of the capital markets.
+In addition, in December 2002, FG&E and UES received regulatory approval to account for certain pension obligations as regulatory assets, avoiding a reduction in equity that would have been triggered by the substantial decline in the valuation of the capital markets.
 These regulatory orders do not pre-approve the amount of pension expense to be recovered in future rates and any such recovery will be subject to review and approval in future rate proceedings.